Mars recalls two PEDIGREE wet dog food lots after diversion

 A UK dog’s death after a tulip festival visit is renewing attention to tulip toxicity and pet access policies.

-Ohio State researchers found lone star and Gulf Coast ticks can persist on home flooring for days to weeks.
+Ohio State researchers found lone star and Gulf Coast ticks can persist indoors for up to about three weeks.

 A new report underscores that cleaning, inspection, and packaging are as critical as the autoclave cycle.